Important Safety Information

 Do not take Adzenys XR-ODT if you or your child is:

-- allergic to methylphenidate or any ingredients in Adzenys XR-ODT.
+- allergic to amphetamine or any ingredients in Adzenys XR-ODT.

 - taking or has taken an anti-depression medicine called monoamine oxidase inhibitor (MAOI) within the past 14 days.